 How to use it: Add barley malt to sweeten chocolate milk made with unsweetened cocoa, or substitute for maple syrup in baked goods.
+This barley malt powder is a bestseller thanks to its mild flavor and ease of use.
+Work it into your favorite recipes.zmurciuk_k/ Getty Images

-Fennel is the vegetable with the white, sweet, licorice-flavoured bulb and thin green fronds.
-Both the plant and its seed, fenugreek, contain phytoestrogens, Simpson writes, which have long been believed to help milk production along.
-Fenugreek the herb is kind of a big deal for breastfeeding moms (surely you’ve heard of Mother’s Milk tea) in North America, but it’s also been used for centuries by women in India and parts of the Middle East.
-Simpson recommends going slowly with fenugreek though: “While it is an incredibly popular herb, it is often used incorrectly, at the wrong dose, and with disregard for its side effects…Clinical studies have tried to identify the exact dosage that exerts therapeutic effects as well as the mechanism by which this herb works to increase milk production, but the evidence is still inconclusive.”
+Simpson recommends going slowly with fenugreek though: “While it is an incredibly popular herb, it is often misused, at the wrong dose, and with disregard for its side effects.
+Clinical studies have tried to identify the exact dosage that exerts therapeutic effects as well as the mechanism by which this herb works to increase milk production, but the evidence is still inconclusive.”
 She continues that people with type 1 or 2 diabetes, heart disease or nut/legume allergies should consult with their doctor before using fenugreek.
-The most common side effects: “Diarrhea and a (harmless) maple syrup smell to sweat and urine.”
+The most common side effects are “Diarrhea and a (harmless) maple syrup smell to sweat and urine.”